 If I find some important information online that I need related to my note-taking, I don't trust the webpage to always exist on the Internet, I therefore always take a copy for offline usage.
 Sometimes I just download the page as a single HTML page, other times I print it as a PDF.

-I work a lot with bare-metal and I occasionally test out a new technology or some cluster feature.
 When I setup a test lab I always take notes of everything.
-It is important for me to be able to reproduce the same results multiple times, and when something goes wrong I need to be able to follow-up on the issues and document bugs.
+It is important for me to be able to reproduce the same results multiple times, and when something goes wrong I need to be able to follow-up on the issue and document bugs.
 Important commands, settings, responses from the system, everything gets documented.
 That way I can make sure I write good documentation, and that I have actually tested every single step before I publish anything.

 When I study a new subject I often do the following: